geshan/domain-scraper/README.md

 Each domain rental listing has a unique Id like `https://www.domain.com.au/12500140` redirects to

 `https://www.domain.com.au/27a-arcadia-road-chester-hill-nsw-2162-12500140` but the id `12500140`
 stays the same.
-So this script used that unique id to visit that page and scrape 10 fields out of it then save it as a csv which is a lot easy to compare than visiting 10-20 pages.
+So this script uses this unique id to visit that page and scrape 10 fields out of it then save it as a csv which is a lot easy to compare than visiting 10-20 pages.
 For an example I took 5 listing/IDs randomly.
 You can do it following the steps below:

 * Add all your liked listing on `domain.com.au` in your shortlist.
 Yes you need to register and login.
 * Then run [this](https://gist.github.com/geshan/378be819646682c715e38a653c680401) super small script on `each` of your shortlist page to get the IDs you want to compare. (only tested on chrome)